Generic Name: atorvastatin (Oral route)

-Avoid large amounts of grapefruit juice (more than 1.2 liters each day) while you are taking this medicine.
-Grapefruit juice may increase your risk of muscle injury and could result in kidney problems.
+Tell your doctor if you regularly drink grapefruit juice.
+Drinking large amounts of grapefruit juice (more than 1.2 liters each day) while you take this medicine may increase your risk of muscle injury and could result in kidney problems.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.